Crown Spa Hotel

 The Crown Spa Hotel (formerly the Crown Hotel) is a large hotel in Scarborough, North Yorkshire, England, overlooking the town's South Bay.
 Built in 1844, it was Scarborough's first purpose-built hotel and has been extensively renovated to 21st-century four-star status.
+They lost their four-star status in 2023.

 History

 The original Crown Hotel was reputedly designed by Malton architect John Gibson and opened by John Fairgray Sharpin on 10 June 1845.
 It was one of the first purpose-built hotels in the world as well as the first in Scarborough.

 The hotel has been a location for television and film productions, including Little Voice, Heartbeat, The Royal, and A is for Acid.

 The hotel lost its 1978 "four-star" rating in the 1990s and was purchased by a new owner in February 2000.
 Four-star status was restored in 2008.
+It then lost its "four-star" status again in 2023.

 Redevelopment controversy

 In 2005, the hotel overcame objections by local residents and secured approval for plans to increase its accommodation to 161 bedrooms.
 In 2007, there were successful public objections to decking and a gazebo erected in front of the hotel without planning permission, and to inappropriate artificial construction material.